Hi, how are you, Rush Limbaugh and the EIB network meeting and surpassing all audience expectations on a daily basis?

 I'm friends with both the mother and the daughter.

-The daughter is her mother told a daughter slash wife to go get some absentee ballots real quick and vote Obama on both of them.
+Her mother told a daughter slash wife to go get some absentee ballots real quick and vote Obama on both of them.

-One for the wife, one for the husband, who's not yet home and is so his vote is being handled by his wife.
+One for the wife, one for the husband, who's not yet home.

 It was his absentee ballot that came in their mail.

-Okay, it was his absentee ballot came in the mail.
+Okay, his absentee ballot came in there.

 She opened his absentee ballot, voted Obama for him because she was worried he would vote for McCain.